Leyland Motors: Roadtrain

 The Roadtrain was available in day- and sleeper-cabbed form, in high and low datum versions—this refers to the cab height—high datum versions were intended as long haul vehicles with higher mounted cabs and more internal space.
 6x2 versions were built in high cab form only on a chassis that was basically that of the ageing Scammell trunker.
 The Constructor's chassis was entirely Routeman behind the cab, albeit with altered suspension and with the front chassis rails splayed wider apart to fit the new C40 cab.

 In 1986, the high roofed Roadtrain interstate was introduced, a top of the range long distance truck with standing room inside.

 The Roadtrain was a common sight throughout most of the 1980s, with a great many of the major fleet users in the UK such as Tesco, Blue Circle Industries (unusually with high datum day cabs) and BRS running them.
-The firm of Swain's based in Rochester, Kent had a number of roadtrains in its fleet which enjoyed a comparatively long service life (until the late 1990s) before being replaced by the newer DAF 85.
+The firm of Swain's based in Rochester, Kent had a number of Roadtrains in its fleet which enjoyed a comparatively long service life (until the late 1990s) before being replaced by the newer DAF 85.
 Sales were never quite satisfactory, however, with the vacation closure extended in 1986 to reduce unsold stock.

-Production ended in 1990 with the sale of Leyland Trucks to Dutch firm DAF, although as a postscript DAF relaunched the model in low-datum form (it was already manufacturing the large DAF 95) as the DAF 80, using the Roadtrain cab with the 11.6 L DAF 330 ATi engine (quite ironic, given that this engine had its roots in the Leyland O.680).
+Production ended in 1990, a few years after the sale of Leyland Trucks to Dutch firm DAF in 1987, although as a postscript DAF relaunched the model in low-datum form (it was already manufacturing the large DAF 95) as the DAF 80, using the Roadtrain cab with the 11.6 L DAF 330 ATi engine (quite ironic, given that this engine had its roots in the Leyland O.680).
 This model was produced for a relatively short time until 1993 with the launch of the brand new cabbed DAF 85.

 Due partly to the cab's propensity to rust and also to the admittedly short life of commercial vehicles, any Roadtrain in commercial operation is now a very rare sight indeed.
 However, a small number remain in use throughout the country as towing-and-recovery vehicles.